petrnohejl/android-templates-and-utilities/README.md

-Android Templates And Utilities
+Android Templates and Utilities
 ===============================

-Android Templates And Utilities is a collection of source codes, utilities, templates and snippets for Android development.
+Android Templates and Utilities is a collection of source codes, utilities, templates and snippets for Android development.
 It helps to build new apps and shows the best way how to implement certain problems on Android platform.